-Start putting your BrainDump list in order based on priority: 1 = Overdue/Today and 2= Later.
+Start by prioritizing your BrainDump list: 1 = Overdue/Today and 2 = Later.
 Write these numbers beside each item, as they apply.
-Now is the time to schedule any appointments into your calendar.

 It’s often helpful to label your tasks.
 This is definitely easier to do in a digital task manager, but it can work for paper too.
 Everyone has their own system.
-I like to use letters beside each of my tasks:
+I used to use letters and symbols beside each of my tasks: